krish5989/AdUsageStatistics/README.md

 The scala spark project ***AdUsageStatistics*** provides solution to the above requirement in the following way:

 1. Parse the input log files using *spark.read.option("header","false").option("delimiter","\t").option("comment","#").schema(inputSchema).csv(input_path)*.
-2. Filter out invalid GUIDs using the *filter* method.
+2. Filter out invalid GUIDs [*GUIDs that dont comply with UUID standards*] using the *filter* method.
 3. Store the output to a *tempView*
 4. Using *sparkSQL* get the frequency and Total users count.
 5. Write the output to a tab delimited file.